moss-l/bhs-js-testing/boolean-simplification.md

 vacation || (!weekday && !false)
 ```

-Now there are just a couple more simple steps:
+Now there are just a couple steps to go:

 ```
 vacation || (!weekday && true)